-Wonderful, then you may not need our service.
+Then you may not our service!
 There are many skilled and qualified consultants available to you; I feel that we are among that group.
-However, we are different from many of them because we carry our own Errors and Omissions coverage and our own Workers Compensation Insurance, elevates us above the competition.
+However, our Errors and Omissions coverage, as well as our Workers Compensation Insurance, elevates us above the competition.
 If your present service makes all of this available to you, for such an affordable price, we encourage you to stay with them!
-Although, if your consultant is not making these packages readily available to you, we encourage you to contact us and discover what we can do for you.
+Although, if your consultant is not making these packages readily available to you, we encourage you to contact us and discover what we can do for your company.

-We understand and in most cases that is true.
-We do, however, anticipate OSHA (MOSH) to become even more aggressive with its inspections and fines in the future.
+We understand, and in most cases, that is true.
+However, it is anticipated that OSHA (MOSH) will become more aggressive with its inspections and fines in the future.
 Therefore, it is important to take action sooner, rather than later.

 We have heard that stated often and the truth is the ONLY regulations that you are exempted from is OSHA 300 reporting and that is ONLY if you have fewer then 11 employees for the entire year and some minor written programs.
 Otherwise, unless you are involved in one of the situations listed below, you are covered by the entire OSHA standard.:

 We Have Designated a Current Employee To Handle Safety.